Skip to main content

 When your doctor advises you that you are fit to drive and you decide to apply for the restoration of your driving licence, medical enquiries will need to be made.

-Following voluntary surrender, the law provides cover to drive under the Road Traffic (Northern Ireland) Order, 1981 while these enquiries are being carried out.
-This means that as soon as your application is received by DVA you may resume driving provided you meet the criteria which is outline at the link below:
+Following voluntary surrender, the law gives cover to drive while these enquiries are being carried out.
+This means that as soon as your application is received by DVA you may resume driving as long as you meet the criteria which is outlined at the link below:

 • How to surrender your driving licence and return to driving at a later date

-If your licence was revoked by DVA you will have to wait until all medical enquiries are complete and your licence issued before getting behind the wheel.
+If your licence was revoked by DVA, you will have to wait until all medical enquiries are finished and your licence is issued before getting behind the wheel.

 How to reapply for your lorry or bus driving licence

-You'll need to fill in a DL2 application form and the medical questionnaire relevant to your condition.
+You'll need to apply online or by post by filling in a DL2 application form and the medical questionnaire relevant to your condition.

-The DL2 application form is available from main Post Office® branches, or you can request the forms by phone or email, see contact details at the link below:
+The DL2 application form is available from main Post Office® branches, or you can ask the DVA - driver licensing contact page for the form by phone or email.

 Until the age of 65 you need to send a DLM1 medical form every five years.
 From the age of 65, licences are issued for one year and each renewal must be sent with a filled in medical report form DLM1.